Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 OpRisk AIQ

-• FAIR-based quantification for OR (Basel Event Type scenarios)
+• Proprietary quantification for OR (Basel Event Type scenarios)

-• OR Capital Impact estimation (7 Basel Event Type categories)
+• OR P95 residual loss estimation (7 Basel Event Type categories)

 • Loss Exceedance Curve — full distribution visualisation (P5–P99)